Enabling the Internet of Things

 A world of possibilities

-Quad Industries uses its expertise in high-precision, fully automated screen printing techniques to integrate functionality directly on various lightweight and flexible materials such as plastics, textiles, TPU and even paper.
-This allows the integration of a wide range of electronics – temperature sensors, NFC antennas, batteries – in any object, whatever its shape, size or material.
+Quad Industries uses its expertise in high-precision, fully automated screen printing-techniques to integrate functionality directly on various lightweight and flexible materials such as plastics, textiles, TPU and even paper.
+This allows the integration of a wide range of electronics – sensors, connectivity, heating – in any object, whatever its shape, size or material.
 Printed electronics not only enhance flexibility, they are also less harmful to the environment and more cost-effective to manufacture.

 You have a great idea.